 Until you get equal to your trolls, you won’t be sure.

 How do we get equal to our trolls, our perceived or imagined fears?
 As you cross the bridge, you can imagine facing the troll, then show yourself what is still true.

 Tune in intuitively to the deepest truth, to find what can never be touched.

-That should help to neutralize the fear in your body so that you can see without fear inter-fear-ring.
+That should help neutralize the fear in your body so that you can see without fear inter-fear-ring.

 I’m intentionally spelling interfering wrong because fear interferes with our intuition.

-Tune-in, use your intuition to feel for where your natural true movement wants to flow to, your intuitive, spontaneous, natural movement.
+Tune in, use your intuition to feel for where your true natural movement wants to flow to, your intuitive, spontaneous, natural movement.